KIlian42/Cheatsheet/Readme.md

 ##### Write dataframe to CSV
 ```
-# Disable Index (Extra beginning column for the indexes of the rows)
+# Disable Index (Extra: do not add column for the indexes of the rows)
 df.to_csv(file_path, sep=';', index=False)
 ```